Scaling Async Satellite Processing with Dask Geospatial

 @dask.delayed

-"""Synchronous raster I/O executed in Dask's thread pool to preserve async event-loop isolation."""
+"""Blocking raster I/O in Dask's thread pool — preserves event-loop isolation."""

 import rasterio